cdl-geneseo/geneseo-dictionary/S/Stizzy.md

 # Stizzy

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Stizzy

 Created by  Anne Baranello, last modified on Dec 13, 2020

 Noun/AdjectiveUsed to describe someone who is too high to smoke any more marijuana.
 Also used to refer to the wax/thc pens that people use to get high (though not in reference to actual joints).
 (Baranello, S-Z 2020)